top of page

 National Science Foundation (NSF) Graduate Research Fellow (GRFP)

-I received my B.S. in Biology (2020) from Coastal Carolina University.
-During my time at Coastal, I carried out research assistantships in neurogenetics and cancer biology.
-I also completed an international research internship studying molecular circadian biology at the University of Zurich in Switzerland.
-In 2020, I began my doctoral studies in Ecology, Evolution, and Behavior at Binghamton University with Dr. Jessica Hua, investigating environmental communication in the context of amphibian conservation.
-In the Fall of 2022, I moved with the Hua Lab to continue this work at UW-Madison in the Department of Forest and Wildlife Ecology.
+I grew up in a small town north of Scranton, Pennsylvania.
+I received my B.S. in Biology (2020) from Coastal Carolina University (South Carolina, USA), where I carried out research assistantships in neurogenetics, cancer biology, and an international research internship in molecular circadian biology at the University of Zurich in Switzerland (Zurich, CH).
+In 2020, I began my doctoral studies in Ecology, Evolution, and Behavior at Binghamton University (New York, USA) with Dr. Jessica Hua, where I investigated the use of visual storytelling as a tool to teach about amphibian conservation.
+In the Fall of 2022, I moved with the Hua Lab to continue this work at the University of Wisconsin-Madison (Wisconsin, USA) in the Department of Forest and Wildlife Ecology.
+After graduating, I joined the Wisconsin Department of Natural Resources, where I currently work as a Research Scientist and Project Coordinator on the Snapshot Wisconsin community science program.

 About Me